-Basic life support or BLS is basic medical aid which is offered to people before they reach a hospital, or in situations where high-level medical care is not immediately available.
+Basic Life Support (BLS) is basic medical aid which is offered to people before they reach a hospital, or in situations where high-level medical care is not immediately available.
 Emergency medical technicians, paramedics, and other first responders can perform BLS, and people without formal medical training may be able to offer basic life support after taking a workshop to learn the basics.
-The idea behind basic life support is that while it cannot always save a patient, it may keep a patient functioning long enough for more advanced measures to be taken.
+The idea behind BLS is that while it cannot always save a patient, it may keep a patient functioning long enough for more advanced measures to be taken.

 The key to basic life support is maintaining the ABCs: airway, breathing, and circulation.
 When providing basic life support, responders may utilize cardiopulmonary resuscitation (CPR) to restart the patient's breathing, if necessary, and they can also provide basic treatment for cuts, broken limbs, and other problems.
 Often, the goal is just to stabilize the patient, not to provide lasting treatment.